DSamuelHodge/SecureHeartID-Apple/SMoLKHeartID.md

-Thank you for providing this additional model and context about the Secure HeartID system.
-Let's review this model and consider how the SMoLK philosophy could enhance it while making it more efficient and lightweight for resource-constrained devices like an Apple Watch.
+SMoLK philosophy making Secure HeartID more efficient and lightweight for resource-constrained devices like an Apple Watch.
+The next step is to implement a power spectrum embedding features within the Neural Network, going from `Blackbox` to Explainable AI (xAI).